claestom/github-traffic-analytics/README.md

 **Deploy:**

-Tip: Copy-paste the script into a text editor, fill in the values, then run it from inside the `github-traffic-analytics` folder.
+Tip: Copy-paste the script into a text editor, fill in the values, then run it as a whole from inside the `github-traffic-analytics` folder.

 ```powershell
 # 1. Login to Azure